Operation Mincemeat: Aftermath

 On 25 July 1943, as the battle for Sicily went against the Axis forces, the Italian Grand Council of Fascism voted to limit the power of Mussolini, and handed control of the Italian armed forces over to King Victor Emmanuel III.
 The following day Mussolini met the King, who dismissed him as prime minister; the former dictator was then imprisoned.
 A new Italian government took power and began secret negotiations with the Allies.
 Sicily fell on 17 August after a force of 65,000 Germans held off 400,000 American and British troops long enough to allow many of the Germans to evacuate to the Italian mainland.

 The military historian Jon Latimer observes that the relative ease with which the Allies captured Sicily was not entirely because of Mincemeat, or the wider deception of Operation Barclay.
 Latimer identifies other factors, including Hitler's distrust of the Italians, and his unwillingness to risk German troops alongside Italian troops who may have been on the point of a general surrender.
-The military historian Michael Howard, while describing Mincemeat as "perhaps the most successful single deception operation of the entire war", considered Mincemeat and Barclay to have less impact on the course of the Sicily campaign than Hitler's "congenital obsession with the Balkans".
+The military historian Michael Howard, while describing Mincemeat as "perhaps the most successful single deception operation of the entire war", considered Mincemeat and Barclay to have had less impact on the course of the Sicily campaign than Hitler's "congenital obsession with the Balkans".
 Macintyre writes that the exact impact of Mincemeat is impossible to calculate.
 Although the British had expected 10,000 killed or wounded in the first week of fighting, only a seventh of that number became casualties; the navy expected 300 ships would be sunk in the action, but they lost 12.
 The predicted 90-day campaign was over in 38.

 Smyth writes that as a result of Husky, Hitler suspended the Kursk offensive on 13 July.
 This was partly because of the performance of the Soviet army, but partly because he still assumed that the Allied landing on Sicily was a feint that preceded the invasion in the Balkans, and he wanted to have troops available for fast deployment to meet them.
 Smyth observes that once Hitler gave up the initiative to the Soviets, he never regained it.